aleshaleksey/fansys23/base-rules.md

   6. **Cha**: Force of Personality.
 Mental resilience.
 Upstream of HP, MP, aspects of social interactions.
 An entity with zeo Cha has no will, drive or "spirit".
 It is generally catatonic.
 If not, it might obey any instructions it recieves to the letter.

-- **Hit class**: A character has an armour/hit class, this is a measure of how difficult its physical (or spiritual) form is to damage using targeted attacks.
-It can represent any combination of armour and evasive ability and is something of an abstraction of how hard a target is to damage with a targeted attack: A targeted attack either hits (potentially doing damage) or it does not.
+- **Hit Threshold (HiT)**: A character has an armour class/hit threshold, this is a measure of how difficult its physical (or spiritual) form is to damage using targeted attacks.
+It can represent any combination of armour and evasive ability and is something of an abstraction of how hard a target is to damage with a targeted attack: A targeted attack either penetrates defences, with the potential o doing damage, (hit) or it does not.
+This is an abstraction that rolls evasion, deflection, and damage reduction by actual armour into one number.
-  1. Base AC is calculated (for now!) as 10+[Static Bonus]+[SP ability bonus]+[MP ability bonus]+[cirumstance bonus].
+  1. Base HiT is calculated (for now!) as 10+[Static Bonus]+[SP ability bonus]+[MP ability bonus]+[cirumstance bonus].
 This has not been decided.
-      - Static bonus is some combination of the bonus from armour worn, attributes and passive special abilities.
+      - Static bonus is the sum of inherent layers of defences:
-      - SP ability bonus is the bonus from an active natural ability.
-Bonuses from different SP abilities do not stack.
-Only the highest is used.
-      - MP ability bonus from active supernatural abilities.
-As with SP abilities.
+        - Dodge modifier (avoid the attack).
+        - Deflect modifier (deflect the attack, eg with a shield or parrying).
+        - Armour modifier (suit of armour).
+        - Hide modifier (thick skin, etc).
+      - SP ability bonus can modify dodge, deflect, and hide bonuses or provide a circumstance bonus.
+      - MP abilities can *substitute*, but not modify, any bonus.
       - Circumstance bonus (or penalty!) is how your surroundings and condition affects you. eg. cover, fatigue, etc. Here bonuses stack unless they are from the same source. (eg, you can only have one bonus from cover, you can only have one penalty from viper poison etc.).